small-tech/https/README.md

 Simply replace Node’s `https` module with `@small-tech/https` and get:

-  - Automatically-provisioned TLS certificates at localhost with no browser warnings.
+  - __TODO:__ Automatically-provisioned TLS certificates at localhost with no browser warnings.
   - Automatically-provisioned TLS certificates at hostname via Let’s Encrypt.

 That’s it.

 This is basically a batteries-included version of the standard Node.js `https` module.

+## TODO

+  - Integrate Nodecert.

 ## Audience